RoosterQMonee/ReverseShell/README.md

 `[ + ] Connection establisted | {clientIP}, {clientPort}`
 `[ $ ] Server | `

-* Bonus!)
-You can also run 'python3 setup.py build' to turn your client file into a standalone executable! (change the variables inside to match what you have)

 ### Diagram | how it works

 * This is a simplified version